sdanicamiller/Hello-World/README.md

 # Hello-World
+lalala

+hi
+my name is danica
-for an assignment to learn git lalalalalala la
+this is for an assignment for class i have no idea what to write